-Readings in Hispanic literature with particular emphasis on theatre and poetry. - 332.
-Introduction to Hispanic Literature II (5).
+- 333. Advanced Spanish Conversation (5).
 Pr., INS 233 or equivalent.
-Readings in Hispanic literature with particular emphasis on prose fiction. - 333.
-Advanced Spanish Conversation (5).
+Practice in everyday spoken Spanish, based on contemporary texts and situations. - 334.
+Advanced Spanish Grammar and Composition (5).
 Pr., INS 233 or equivalent.

-Practice in everyday spoken Spanish, based on contemporary texts and situations. - Advanced Spanish Grammar and Composition (5).
-Pr., INS 233 or equivalent.
-Practice in advanced Spanish grammar and stylistics through the writing of compositions, reports, and letters. - 335.
-Hispanic Civilization (5).
+Practice in advanced Spanish grammar and stylistics through the writing of compositions, reports, and letters.

+- 335. Hispanic Civilization (5).
 Pr., INS 233 or equivalent.
 Consideration of topical aspects of Hispanic culture and heritage as reflected in current institutions and traditions. - 336.
 Commercial Spanish (5).
 Pr., INS 233 or equivalent.
 Development of a solid foundation in business vocabulary, basic business and cultural concepts, and situational practice necessary to be successful in today's Spanish-speaking business world.